-Students can choose from postgraduate course offerings available in the Business School, Engineering, Law and/or Government.
+Students can choose from postgraduate course offerings available in the Business School, Engineering or HASS faculties.

 The Strathclyde GEM post-graduate degree is aimed at highly-motivated, outstanding individuals who already hold a first degree and have work experience in energy and related fields - such as carbon management - or wish to gain the expertise needed to work in them.

 Potential students should ideally have a first degree with a minimum 2:1 standing but applications are welcome from candidates with significant high calibre industry or government experience.

 In addition to academic qualifications, you must also be able to show that you have a sufficient grasp of English.
 If English is not your first language you will need to provide evidence of your proficiency before you can begin the course, and you are strongly advised to take the IELTS or the TOEFL test examination.
 The University's general entry requirements are IELTS 6.5 and TOEFL 90-95 (internet based test).
 Please note, however, that some courses may require a higher test result.
 You should check at the time of application what standard of English Language proficiency is required for your course of interest.

 More information about IELTS (International English Language Testing Service) can be obtained from the local British Council office in your country, or by writing directly to the Examinations Unit, British Council, c/o Enterprises, 10 Spring Gardens, London.
 SW1A 2BN.

 You can find out more about TOEFL (Test of English as a Foreign Language) from the American Embassy in your own country, or by contacting the Education Testing Service, PO Box 899, Princeton, New Jersey 08540, USA.

 The University's English Language Teaching department offers pre-entry and pre-sessional courses for new international students from April each year.
 Full fee paying students are entitled to one month of the pre-sessional English course free of charge.

 At least 1 year(s) of work experience are required.